pandas-dev/pandas/doc/source/remote_data.rst

    :func:`wb.download()` is more flexible.
 To achieve this, the warning and exception logic changed.

-The world bank converts some country codes, in their response, which makes error checking by pandas difficult.
+The world bank converts some country codes in their response, which makes error checking by pandas difficult.
 Retired indicators still persist in the search.

 Given the new flexibility of 0.15.1, improved error handling by the user may be necessary for fringe cases.